Houston Oilers: 1980s

-Before the 1980 season Pastorini was traded to the Oakland Raiders in exchange for Hall of Fame quarterback Ken Stabler.
-1980 saw the Oilers go 11–5 and achieve a wild card spot for the third year in a row, but they were quickly vanquished by Oakland, 27–7.
+Before the 1980 season, Pastorini was traded to the Oakland Raiders in exchange for Hall of Fame quarterback Ken Stabler.
+The Oilers went 11–5 in the 1980 season and achieved a wild card spot for the third year in a row, but they were quickly vanquished by Oakland, 27–7.
 Bud Adams fired Bum Phillips, who was succeeded by Ed Biles.
 Afterwards began a long playoff drought as the Oilers fell to 7–9 in 1981, and 1–8 in the strike-shortened 1982 season.
 In 1983, Houston went 2–14.
 Biles resigned in Week 6 and was succeeded by Chuck Studley, who served merely as an interim coach until Hugh Campbell was hired in the off-season.
 In 1984, the Oilers won a bidding war for free-agent former CFL quarterback Warren Moon (who played for Campbell with the Edmonton Eskimos), but didn't return to the playoffs that year either, with two wins and fourteen losses.
 The aging Earl Campbell was traded to New Orleans during the off-season and was replaced by Mike Rozier, a refugee from the USFL.
 In week 14 of the 1985 season, Campbell was replaced by Jerry Glanville, who saw the team through the last two games to finish 5–11.
 A 31–3 rout of Green Bay in the 1986 season opener looked promising, but in the end Houston only managed another 5–11 record.
 Another strike in 1987 reduced the season to 15 games, three by substitute players.
 After ending 9–6, the team achieved its first winning record and playoff berth in seven years.
 After beating the Seahawks in overtime, they fell to Denver in the divisional round.
 Going 10–6 in 1988, the Oilers again got into the playoffs as a wild card, beat Cleveland in a snowy 24–23 match, and then lost to Buffalo a week later.
 1989 saw a 9–7 regular season, but the team gained a wild card berth.
 In a messy, penalty-ridden game, they were beaten by Pittsburgh.

 Renovation to the Astrodome

 The Oilers' resurgence came in the midst of a battle for the franchise's survival.
 In 1987, Adams threatened to move the team to Jacksonville, Florida (later the home of Jacksonville Jaguars), unless the Astrodome was "brought up to date".
 At the time the Astrodome seated about 50,000 fans, the smallest capacity in the NFL.
 Not willing to lose the Oilers, Harris County responded with $67 million in improvements to the Astrodome that included new AstroTurf, 10,000 additional seats and 65 luxury boxes.
 These improvements were funded by increases in property taxes and the doubling of the hotel tax, as well as bonds to be paid over 30 years.
-However, Adams' increasing demands for greater and more expensive accommodations to be funded at taxpayer expense sowed seeds of tension that assisted the team's departure from Houston.
+However, Adams' increasing demands for greater and more expensive accommodations to be funded at taxpayer expense eventually led to the team's departure from Houston.